 You are bouncing very high up and down on a trampoline.
+We will describe the force the trampoline exerts on you as an elastic force (F_e).

+- 1. Represent.
+For each interval during your bounce, draw:

+- a motion diagram

+- a force diagram

-We will describe the force the trampoline exerts on you as an elastic force (F_e) .
-(1-2) Traveling downwards and slowing down due to the trampoline (2-3) Travelling upwards and speeding up due to the trampoline (3-4) Moving upwards after leaving contact with the trampoline (4-5) Moving downwards before landing back on the trampoline Represent.
-Draw a motion diagram and a force diagram for each interval during your bounce. +y +y +y +y
+(1-2) Traveling (2-3) Travelling (3-4) Moving (4-5) Moving downwards and upwards and upwards after leaving downwards before slowing down due to speeding up due to contact with the landing back on the the trampoline the trampoline trampoline trampoline +y +y +y +y